Rbodil/Password-Generator/README.md

-# Password Generator Starter Code
+# Password Generator

+### Create a randomized password with mixed cases and special characters.
+### Passwords can be 8-128 characters long!